 This post may contain affiliate links.
 That means that I may receive a commission at no cost to you if you choose to use the links provided.
 Thank you for your continued support of this site.

 Personally, I detest the taste of the macadamia nut.
-However, the macadamia nut oil has got some good stuff going for it when it comes to hair care.
+However, macadamia nut oil has got some good stuff going for it when it comes to hair care.
 Macadamia oil is extracted from the nutmeat of the macadamia tree aka macadamia integrifolia, which is native to Australia.
 Macadamia nut oil is a clear, light amber colour with a slightly nutty odour.

 5 Reasons Macadamia Nut Oil is Awesome for Hair

 - It’s long shelf life.
 Kept in a dark bottle in a fridge or a cool place; it can last up to 2 years.

 - It is the most stable of all the oils including coconut oil.

 - It’s got healthy amounts of amounts of magnesium, manganese, thiamine, copper, and iron.
 With your iron at the right level, strong hair growth is a given.

 - Macadamia nut oil is a rich source of squalene, a naturally occurring antioxidant found especially in human sebum.

 - It has a high content of palmitoleic acid content, a prominent fatty acid and natural moisturizer in human sebum.
 This resemblance to sebum makes it a highly effective moisturizer.